Tax and fees

 |Between $57,601 and $84,000||30.0|

 The return you get from an investment is only one side of the equation.
 The other, of course, is cost.
 We monitor UniSaver’s costs and expenses closely.
 The size of the scheme means we can negotiate very competitive investment management fees with our investment manager and the fees associated with other service providers.
-Fixed costs are shared among more than 8,000 members, which also helps keep them low on a per member basis.
+Fixed costs are shared among approximately 9,000 members, which also helps keep them low on a per member basis.

 Investment management fees